bossanova808/MediaCopier/Readme.md

-## MediaCopier (for XBMC)
+### MediaCopier (for XBMC)

 This tool is a gross python hack script to try & make two common processes easier:

 - You have a large media library (movies and TV shows), and you want to share this library with your friends/family
-- You want to perhaps take the unwatched portion of your own library with you on holidays - 'xbmc-agogo' if you will.
+- You want to take the unwatched portion of your own library with you on holidays - 'xbmc-agogo' if you will.

    (Paired with a little NUC machine running [Openelec](http://openelec.tv/) and using an internal 1.5TB drive, you can have a very full XBMC experience anywhere you go that has an HDMI friendly TV.
 Using the [trakt.tv](https://trakt.tv/) addon, this agogo process can even mark off all the stuff you watched on holiday when you get back!)

 This system basically lets your friends and family subscribe to TV shows - they then just periodically bring/send their hard drive to you, and you run a fully automatic update which copies all new epsiodes and/or selected movies since the last update.
+Alternatievly it can inspect your current XBMC library and grab all the unwatched tv and/or movies from it and send them to your holiday machine.

-There are three modes of operation available:
+Thus, there are three modes of operation available - the first two for subscriptions, and the 'agogo' mode for the special case of taking your own unwatched material on holiday:

-- init : set up configuration files for a new person
+- init : set up configuration files for a new subscriber
 - update : actually copy the subscribed shows and/or new movies to that person's hardrive
 - agogo : inspect your xbmc library and copy all unwatched stuff to a travelling machine/drive

 Obviosuly, copying a LOT of media can take a LOT of time.
 It's best to run things with the `--pretend` option to see what it would do before you launch into actual copying.
-When usign the agogo holiday mode, I usually leaveit running overnight the night before we leave.
+When using the agogo holiday mode, I usually leave it running overnight the night before we leave (and I jsut copy TV, and manually choose a few monwies as my unwatched movie library is just too big!)

-## WARNING
+### WARNING

-This is not ready for prime time.
+This is not really ready for prime time.

 It's a bug ridden, rather situation specific hack and probably the worst code I have ever put out in public.
 It's designed to be taken by you and expanded upon/adapted for your own needs and NO SUPPORT OF ANY KIND IS OFFERED.
-You can post to the XBMC forums here: - but the idea is that you'll get your hands dirty and make it work for you.
+You can post to the XBMC forums here [link to be added once I announec this thing] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
+Or even better, get hacking and submit a pull request with improvements.

-It's been tested only on Windows, only with my library
+It's been tested only on Windows, only with my library, but I have been using it about two years now without issues.

-## PRE-REQUISITES
+### PREREQUISITES

-A well organsied and named media libray - basically what you'd get out of Sickbeard and Couchpotato with XBMC naming conventions and season folders
+A well organsied and named media libray - basically what you'd get out of Sickbeard and Couchpotato with XBMC naming conventions of the SXXEXX type, and season folders.
+It would be easy enough to add support for 1x06 type naming I think.

 e.g.